Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 - Edwards-Helaire did not record a rush attempt in last week's game versus the Bengals.

-- Over his last three games, Edwards-Helaire has piled up 18 carries for 59 yards (19.7 per game) and one touchdown.
+- During his last three games, Edwards-Helaire has taken 18 carries for 59 yards (19.7 per game) and one touchdown.

 Edwards-Helaire's Kansas City Teammates